shilpay25/node-react-mongo/README.txt

 ##To start the service from docker hub:

-To pull this image from docker hub use: `docker pull empressabatour/node-react-mongo:1.0` and then
+> To pull this image from docker hub use:
+`docker pull empressabatour/node-react-mongo:1.0`
 `docker run -it empressabatour/node-react-mongo:1.0`

-##To start the service from git repo:
+### To start the service from git repo:
-clone git repo and navigate into directory
+> clone git repo and navigate into directory

 `docker build -t node-react-mongo:<tag> .`